ViktorZhurbin/ecstatic-ardinghelli-d07724/README.md

 ## Prepare

-Make a copy of `.env.example`, name it `.env.local`, and add values for the listed environment variables.
+Make a copy of `.env.example`, name it `.env`, and add values for the listed environment variables.

 ## Available Scripts